jijiezhou/news-aggregator/README.md

 - 100 requests per day
 - Only works in development mode (localhost) for the free plan
 - For production deployment, you'll need a paid plan

+## Security Best Practices

+- Never commit your API keys to GitHub
+- Always use environment variables for sensitive information
+- The `.env` file is added to .gitignore to prevent it from being committed

 ## License